prisenco/grid/NOTES.md

 structured logging and all that good stuff.
 6. Error-handling fails entirely on updates because there's no good way to get errors back to the client browser.
+7. Limited the # of rooms to 9 just because otherwise, maps in go will grow as big as they need to be, so it's best practice to have some kind of limit just in case.